APICe-at-DISI/pps-ci-lab/README.md

 # Continuous Integration Lab for the course "Programming and Development Paradigms"

 This is an empty project, with a pre-configured Gradle wrapper.
-This makes the project buildable without the need of locally installing Gradle.
+This makes the project buildable without the need of installing Gradle locally.
 To execute the build, use:
 ```bash
 ./gradlew build